rehierl/node-tree-outliner/3-1-0-design-2.md

 the first child of its sectioning node.
 Consequently, a sectioning node that declares a type-1 section will be referred to as a "type-1 sectioning node".

+**CLARIFICATION**
+A type-1 section is empty, if its sectioning node has no child nodes.

-Note that, in an unordered tree of nodes, any child would have to belong to such a section.
+Note that, in an unordered tree of nodes, any child would have to belong to a type-1 section.
 That is, because there is no guarantee that a certain child will be a parent's first child.
-These nodes have to be considered equal.
+All child nodes are considered to be equal.

 ### type-2, next sibling